lespicker/tachyons-one-page-scroll/content/products/portfolio-workshop.md

 ### About Us

 Lester Picker (www.lesterpickerphoto.com) has more than 650 writing and photo credits in National Geographic Society publications, Better Homes & Gardens, Forbes, Time, Inc. Publications, Money, Fortune Small Business, Bloomberg Personal Finance, National Parks Magazine, and dozens of newspapers, magazines and other publications.
 He is a former reporter, photojournalist and editor.
-Les is a Moab Master photographer, lauded for his fine art printing and his workshops.
+Les is a Moab Master photographer, Awagami International Ambassador, lauded for his fine art printing and his workshops.
 Les was awarded the prestigious Canada Northern Lights Award for Best Travel Photographer.

 Robert Boyer is a master printer and oversees all fine art printing for LPFA.
 Bob is also a computer and software technician.
 He is an experienced studio photographer and workshop presenter.